 Tuesday, March 3, 2020

 The Graduate and Postdoctoral Research Symposium is an annual event that showcases the research and scholarly work of graduate students and postdoctoral scholars across disciplines at Wayne State.

 This day-long event features poster presentations from master's and Ph.D. students and postdoctoral scholars.
 Awards are given for poster presentations and Three-Minute Thesis Competition (3MT).

 Abstracts to present a poster must be submitted to the Graduate School by January 31, 2020.
 Submit an abstract here.

 2019 3MT Competition 1st Place Winner - Deena Damschroder

 2019 3MT Competition 2nd Place & People's Choice Winner - Erin Perry

 Research Symposium Scholar Visit

-- Have their travel costs and overnight stay covered by the Graduate School
+- Have up to $500 in travel costs, plus an overnight stay and meals covered by the Graduate School during their visit.

 3MT presentations and judging